Chinese Spiny Lobster Panulirus stimpsoni (Palinuridae)

 This species is characterized by the white strips on the pereiopods (legs).
-It is endemic in Hong Kong waters and appears to be the most abundant spiny lobster in mainland China.
+It is endemic in Hong Kong waters and appears to be the most abundant spiny lobster in Chinese Mainland.

 This well-known cleaner shrimp is generally found in pairs, with the female being larger than the male.